repl-acement/editors/README.md

 ### Assertion 4: Web browsers are belong to us
 Editors that are based on web browsers are known to be
-- slow to type into / render
+- slow to type into / render CLJ forms
 - expose frameworks that are based on other languages esp Javascript / Typescript.

 Not having a basis in Clojure limits our ability to innovate and apply the power of Clojure to the lowest layers of the editor technologies.